jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (c) the Parliamentary Library.

 ### 99 Audit of information in annual report and summary
-(1) In addition to the information required by Part 3 of Schedule 10, the annual report must contain the auditor's report on— (a) the financial statements referred to in clause 29 of Schedule 10; and (b) the statement about budgeted and actual capital expenditure referred to in clause 24 of Schedule 10; and (c) the funding impact statement referred to in clause 30of Schedule 10; and (d) the local authority's compliance with the requirements of Schedule 10 that are applicable to the annual report.
+(1) In addition to the information required by Part 3 of Schedule 10, the annual report must contain the Auditor-General's report on—
+  (a) the financial statements referred to in clause 29 of Schedule 10; and (b) the statement about budgeted and actual capital expenditure referred to in clause 24 of Schedule 10; and (c) the funding impact statement referred to in clause 30 of Schedule 10; and (d) the local authority's compliance with the requirements of Schedule 10 that are applicable to the annual report.
-(2) In addition to the information required by section 98(5), the summary required by section 98(4)(b) must contain the auditor's report on whether the summary represents, fairly and consistently, the information regarding the major matters dealt with in the annual report.
+(2) In addition to the information required by section 98(5), the summary required by section 98(4)(b) must contain the Auditor-General's report on whether the summary represents, fairly and consistently, the information regarding the major matters dealt with in the annual report.

 ### 99A Pre-election report
 (1) The chief executive of a local authority must prepare a pre-election report containing the information required by clause 36 of Schedule 10.